NickMcConnell/AngbandPlus/readme.txt

              | |_| | ' \ / _ \| ' \/ _` | '_ \/ _` | ' \/ _` |
               \___/|_||_/_/ \_\_||_\__, |_.__/\__,_|_||_\__,_|
                                     |___/
-           The Unnamed Angband                  Version 0.6.0-beta2
+           The Unnamed Angband                  Version 0.6.2
-        Copyright (c) 2001-2006 by Andrew Doull except where noted.
+        Copyright (c) 2001-2008 by Andrew Doull and others, except where noted.
         UnAngband 0.5.3 by Andrew Doull, Mogami, and Andrew Sidwell Other versions of UnAngband by Andrew Doull.
     Based on:   Moria:   Copyright (c) 1985 Robert Alan Koeneke